 Heck no!
 That headline was deliberately hyperbolic.

 But honestly, it’s complicated.
 As I’m wont to say, you gotta compare things apples-to-apples.
 When it comes to second run TV, comparing various series launches means holding the variables of total episodes, length of episodes and release patterns constant.
+Which is tough.
 Here’s viewership per episode of select second-run titles with new episodes released this year:

 This look gives a good accounting of how shows either grow or fade over time.